eProsima/Integration-Service-docs/docs/index.rst

 * Connects two different domains.
 * Mapping between different data types.
-* User-defined operations over the received messages (:ref:`transformation libraries`).
+* User-defined operations over the received messages (:ref:`transformation library`).
 * Communication with other environments, like *ROS2*.

 This documentation is organized into the following sections: